The 4 Components of an Integrated Academic Operations Platform

 Traditionally, a university will essentially guess what the demand for sections may look like.
 Likewise, they might not have a strong sense of what degree programs should be expanded, and which ones should be contracted.
 Many universities have built in-house solutions that connect to their degree audit solutions and historical enrollment trends to try to project demand, but this can often become much more complex.
 When assessing demand, at minimum, a university has to consider student demand, labor market trends & competitor saturation.

-So what’s the benefit of having all of these tools talk to each other?
-For one, a single source of truth for your data ensures you always have up-to-date information and don’t have inaccuracies.
+A single source of truth for your data ensures you always have up-to-date information and don’t have inaccuracies.
 One of the biggest problems with disparate solutions that talk to your SIS is that integrations don’t always work, leading to the potential for data to be out of sync across platforms and creating potentially devastating errors during student registration.
 Choosing one product also helps save time by integrating with your disparate data sources (SIS, Degree Audit etc.), and enables a faster project go-live, as users only have one platform to learn.

 Lastly, by choosing one vendor, you can leverage cross-product reporting.
 For example, your reporting dashboard can not just look at courses offered in XYZ program, you can see what courses in XYZ program are growing in popularity and which are decreasing in popularity.
 This type of cross-product reporting is only possible with an integrated academic operations solution.